 so I could be like everyone else

 I listened to this poem and cried because I understood EVERY word of it.
 How many times as a child had I prayed that I would wake up and be like everyone else?
 However, I wasn’t like everybody else and now I know why.
-All these years I’ve been fighting against my own brain so is it any wonder I feel so tired now?
+All these years I’ve been fighting against my own brain.
+Is it any wonder I feel so tired now?

-So, as Mozzer from Manchester once said…what difference does it make?
+So, as a wise man from Manchester once said…what difference does it make?

-Well, it just means that I have a formal explanation for why I struggle so much and hopefully I can get some support as I get older because I really am scared of having to live in Shady Pines and having to play bingo and shit.
-I would rather choke myself to death on my own false teeth!
+Well, it just means that I have a formal explanation for why I struggle so much and hopefully I can get some support as I get older because I really am scared of having to live in Shady Pines and having to play bingo and shit like that.

 I’m still me.
 It’s just that my reality differs from yours.
 That and I touch plugs waaaaay more than is healthy, y’know?